 EBV is latent in cancer cells and viral kinase genes are silenced epigenetically.
-Valganciclovir (VGCV), an antiviral prodrug of GCV, is inactive in the absence of the expression of viral protein kinase kinase
+Valganciclovir, an antiviral prodrug of ganciclovir (GCV), is inactive in the absence of the expression of the viral protein kinase (PK)

 The association of viruses and cancer has been well characterized.

 EBV, a member of the γ-herpesvirus family, was the first virus directly implicated in the development of a human tumor and is formally classified as a Group 1 human carcinogen by the World Health Organization (WHO).
 Primary infection with EBV typically occurs in childhood, occurring first in the nasopharynx and is generally asymptomatic; however, infection later in life may manifest as infectious mononucleosis.
 Once infected, individuals remain life-long carriers of the virus, with more than 90% of the world’s population asymptomatically infected with EBV.
 The EBV genome can be detected in approximately one out of one million circulating B lymphocytes.

 EBV enters periods of latency during which most viral genes are epigenetically suppressed, as depicted in the figure below.
 In some stages, no viral proteins are expressed on the cell surface, making it difficult to develop broadly effective immunotherapies.